HU to expand in Philadelphia

-The Middle States Commission of Higher Education has green-lighted HU’s plan to accommodate growth, which means the university can and will offer Bachelor of Science degrees in Interactive Media, Computer Science and Data Analytics in its new location at 1500 Spring Garden Street.
+The Middle States Commission of Higher Education has green-lighted HU’s plan to accommodate growth, which means the university can and will offer Bachelor of Science degrees in Interactive Media, Management and eBusiness – with concentrations in digital marketing and business analytics; Computer and Information Sciences and Cyber Security at its new location at 1500 Spring Garden Street.

 HU also has an eye on offering new master’s degree programs in its new Philadelphia space, which, like in the Bourse Building, the university will share with Hussian College.